Cecilapp/website/content/about.md

 ---
 # About

-PHPoole is an easy and lightweight static website generator, written in PHP.

-PHPoole takes your content (written in [Markdown](http://daringfireball.net/projects/markdown/) plain text format) and merges files with layouts ([Twig](http://twig.sensiolabs.org/) templates) to generate static HTML files.
+PHPoole is a CLI application powered by [PHP](http://www.php.net), that takes [Markdown](http://daringfireball.net/projects/markdown/) documents and merge them with [Twig](http://twig.sensiolabs.org/) templates to generated a static web site.

-PHPoole is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) application, powered by the [PHPoole core library](https://github.com/PHPoole/PHPoole-library).
+The [first version](https://github.com/PHPoole/PHPoole/commit/6ab57ae168555237251807ec5882ea3d2041a291) was created in Sep 2013 and was just an all in one PHP script powered by Zend\Console.

+Since the 2.x version PHPoole use a powerful [core library](https://github.com/PHPoole/PHPoole-library), decoupled from the CLI application.

 ## Author

-PHPoole is created by [Arnaud Ligny](https://arnaudligny.fr), a french Web & mobile consultant.
+- PHPoole is developed by [Arnaud Ligny](https://arnaudligny.fr), a french Web & mobile consultant.
-PHPoole logo has been created by [Cécile Ricordeau](http://www.cecillie.fr).
+- The PHPoole logo has been created by [Cécile Ricordeau](http://www.cecillie.fr).

+*[CLI]: Command-Line Interface
+*[PHP]: PHP Hypertext Preprocessor